-Once the Initial Appeals Committee arrives at a recommendation, the Executive Appeals Committee will be notified.
-The Executive Appeals Committee will be provided the GAPC grower member's written appeal and supporting documents as well as the Initial Appeals Committee recommendation.
-Grower information will be removed so the grower in question remains anonymous.
-The Executive Appeals Committee will strive to render a final verdict on the appeal within 30 days of receiving the Initial Appeals Committee recommendation.
-GAP Connections will facilitate the meetings of the appeals committee and will provide the verdict to the GAPC grower member.
+The Appeals Committee will review the appeal/complaint and supporting documentation provided by the GAPC Grower Member.
+When necessary, the Appeals Committee may consult with an attorney.
+The responsibility of the Appeals Committee is to render a final verdict on the appeal within 30 days of receiving appeal.
+GAPC will facilitate the meetings of the Appeals Committee and will provide the verdict to the GAPC Grower Member.
 Once the verdict has been rendered the remainder of the appeals cost will be paid based on the outcome.

-20 The appeals fee will be a fixed fee paid by the grower to cover the costs of content experts and the auditor who are involved in the Initial Appeals Committee.
+26 The appeals fee will be a fixed fee paid by the grower to cover the costs of content experts and auditor who are involved in the Appeals Committee

-Appendix F: Glossary of Terms
+Appendix G: Glossary of Terms